Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Bounds on the settling time

-This is actually the cumulative distribution function of the probability of absorption in a given number of transitions (may be less but not more).
-Hence, the probability of absorption in exactly \#$n$ cycles can be found by taking the derivative of the above graph.
-This is shown in Figure~\ref{fig:ch6:pabs}.
+In fact, this plot corresponds to the cumulative distribution function of the absorption time.
+Hence, it directly follows that the probability of absorption in exactly $n$ cycles corresponds to the slope of the above graph.
+This is shown in Fig.~\ref{fig:ch6:pabs}.

-This shows that the distribution of absorption probability is a skewed distribution as one would expect.
-For number of transitions less than the distance to the absorbing state is always zero.
+Observe that the distribution of probability of absorption is skewed as one would expect.
+The probability of absorption is zero for $n$ less than the distance to the nearest absorbing state.
+Also, for very large values of $n$ this probability approaches zero.

-As seen from Figure~\ref{fig:ch6:cabs}, for absorption with 99\% surety, the Markov chain needs about 3000 state transitions.
-An analysis of the number of transitions needed for absorption with 99\% confidence with the size of the window was done.
-Figure~\ref{fig:ch6:tabs} shows the plot obtained from this analysis.
+As seen from Fig.~\ref{fig:ch6:cabs}, for absorption with $>$99\% surety, the Markov chain needs about 3000 state transitions.
+This number depends on the gain of the system and increasing the gain reduces the window size (in terms of number of phase steps), and hence, the settling time.
+An analysis of the number of transitions needed for absorption with $>$99\% confidence with the size of the window, in terms of number of steps, was done.
+Fig.~\ref{fig:ch6:tabs} shows the plot obtained from this analysis.

-As discussed earlier, the window size can be controlled by changing the gain of the loop.